ReDI-School/intermediate-java/lesson14/index.md

 Definition of an exception:
 > An exception is an unexpected event, which occurs during the execution of a program that disrupts the normal flow of the program’s instructions.

-Examples:
+Examples of exceptions:

-1: You have an app to send messages between users, what happens when the internet is down? how does the app handle that?.
+1: You have an app to send messages between users, what happens when the internet is down? how does the app handle that?

 2: Your program is reading data from a file and suddenly the file is deleted by a user.
 How will your program react?

 ## Handling Exceptions
-Handling exception is about detecting when something went wrong and act on it.
+Handling exceptions is about detecting when something went wrong and act on it.
 We don't want our program to just crash or freeze, that would be a bad user experience.

 Following the example we gave above: